rails/activerecord-session_store/README.md

 Configuration
 --------------

-The default assumes a `sessions` tables with columns:
+The default assumes a `sessions` table with columns:

 *  `id` (numeric primary key),
 *  `session_id` (string, usually varchar; maximum length is 255), and